-This tasty Italian cocktail doubles as dessert, calling for whipping vodka, prosecco, and lemon sorbet in a bowl until they achieve a foamy, velvety texture.
+For this tasty Italian cocktail, vodka, prosecco, and lemon sorbet are whipped in a bowl until they achieve a foamy, velvety texture.
 The drink originated in Venice, but one sip (or spoonful) will transport you straight to the Amalfi Coast.

 The Mule is as quaffable as it is versatile.
-In this version inspired by the flavors of the Levant, homemade grenadine combines with mezcal, lime juice, and ginger beer, creating a tart, fruity variation on the classic.
+This tart, fruity variation on the classic combines a homemade grenadine with mezcal, lime juice, and ginger beer.

-In this summery whiskey drink, Japanese whisky is mixed with the orange liqueur Cointreau, lemon juice, tonic water, and green tea syrup to produce a citrusy, slightly earthy highball.
+This citrusy and refreshing highball combines Japanese whisky with Cointreau, lemon juice, tonic water, and green tea syrup.
+Save the syrup to give other cocktails a slightly earthy quality.

 No need to fuss over ingredients at your cookout.
 This classic cocktail is as easy-breezy as its name, thanks to a simple combination of vodka and cranberry and grapefruit juices.

 Rosé wine is a warm-weather staple, and it’s even more refreshing when combined with pamplemousse liqueur, raspberries, strawberries, lemon, and club soda.
-Best of all, this fruity punch is prepped in advance for no-fuss pouring at a party.
+Even better, this fruity punch can be prepped in advance of a party.

 This modern classic from the legendary Julio Bermejo omits orange liqueur to put the focus on 100% agave tequila, agave syrup, and fresh lime juice.
 The result is slightly less sweet than a classic Margarita, and a favorite of agave purists.